Tidal locking: Moons

 Due to tidal locking, the inhabitants of the central body will never be able to see the satellite's green area.

-All twenty known moons in the Solar System that are large enough to be round are tidally locked with their primaries, because they orbit very closely and tidal force increases rapidly (as a cubic function) with decreasing distance.
+All nineteen known moons in the Solar System that are large enough to be round are tidally locked with their primaries, because they orbit very closely and tidal force increases rapidly (as a cubic function) with decreasing distance.
 On the other hand, most of the irregular outer satellites of the giant planets (e.g. Phoebe), which orbit much farther away than the large well-known moons, are not tidally locked.

 Pluto and Charon are an extreme example of a tidal lock.
 Charon is a relatively large moon in comparison to its primary and also has a very close orbit.
 This results in Pluto and Charon being mutually tidally locked.
 Pluto's other moons are not tidally locked; Styx, Nix, Kerberos, and Hydra all rotate chaotically due to the influence of Charon.
-Similarly, and Dysnomia are mutually tidally locked. and Vanth might also be mutually tidally locked, but the data is not conclusive.
+Similarly, and Dysnomia are mutually tidally locked, as are and Actaea. and Vanth might also be mutually tidally locked, but the data is not conclusive.

 The tidal locking situation for asteroid moons is largely unknown, but closely orbiting binaries are expected to be tidally locked, as well as contact binaries.

 Earth's Moon

 This simulation shows the variability in the portion of the Moon visible from Earth due to libration over the course of an orbit.
 Lighting phases from the Sun are not included.

 Earth's Moon's rotation and orbital periods are tidally locked with each other, so no matter when the Moon is observed from Earth, the same hemisphere of the Moon is always seen.
 Most of the far side of the Moon was not seen until 1959, when photographs of most of the far side were transmitted from the Soviet spacecraft Luna 3.

 When Earth is observed from the Moon, Earth does not appear to move across the sky.
-It remains in the same place while showing nearly all its surface as it rotates on its axis.
+It remains in nearly the same place while showing nearly all its surface as it rotates on its axis.

 Despite the Moon's rotational and orbital periods being exactly locked, about 59 percent of the Moon's total surface may be seen with repeated observations from Earth, due to the phenomena of libration and parallax.
 Librations are primarily caused by the Moon's varying orbital speed due to the eccentricity of its orbit: this allows up to about 6° more along its perimeter to be seen from Earth.
 Parallax is a geometric effect: at the surface of Earth observers are offset from the line through the centers of Earth and Moon; this accounts for about a 1° difference in the Moon's surface which can be seen around the sides of the Moon when comparing observations made during moonrise and moonset.